Azure/Avere/docs/azure_vm_provision_best_practices.md

   3. **NFS Mount all virtual machine clients to an Avere vFXT Edge Filer for large binary / toolchain payloads** - The fastest boot times result when VMs NFS mount the Avere vFXT Edge Filer and consume the binary / toolchain payloads.
 NFS mounting all VM clients to an Avere vFXT yields the following additional benefits:
      1. The Avere vFXT becomes a single source of truth, so if the toolchain needs updating, it is changed in a single place versus the creation of a new custom image, and recreating the client VMs.
      2. Fewer virtual machine reboots and failures.
+     3. If only used for reducing boot time of clients, save cost by using the above techniques to stop-deallocate the Avere vFXT nodes when not in use.
-     3. This best practice works when using [Azure CycleCloud](https://azure.microsoft.com/en-us/features/azure-cyclecloud/) and [Azure Batch](https://azure.microsoft.com/en-us/services/batch/).
+     4. This best practice works when using [Azure CycleCloud](https://azure.microsoft.com/en-us/features/azure-cyclecloud/) and [Azure Batch](https://azure.microsoft.com/en-us/services/batch/).

   4. **The Avere vFXT scales linearly as you add more nodes** - Experiments show that the Avere vFXT linearly scales in throughput as more nodes are added.